-There is no time limit on reporting violations of the Code; however, the longer someone waits to report, the harder it becomes for College officials to obtain information and witness statements and to make determinations regarding alleged violations.
+There is no time limit on reporting violations of the Code:

+becomes for College officials to obtain information and witness statements and to make determinations regarding alleged violations.
 Anonymous complaints are permitted, though doing so may limit the College's ability to investigate and respond to a complaint effectively.